This post contains affiliate links.

 Cost of Living: Consumer prices 48% lower and restaurant prices 77% lower than in the United States

-Why it’s one of the best countries to spend Christmas: Biggest New Year’s Eve party in the world
+Why it’s one of the best countries to spend Christmas: They boast the biggest New Year’s Eve party in the world.

 Ready to start planning?
 I always start by comparing prices on flights with Skyscanner to find the best deals.
 However, no matter what you decide, I hope you have a very merry Christmas and magical New Year 🙂